-Registered Nurses/Nurse Practitioners, Occupational Therapists, Social Workers, Life/Wellness Coaches, Nutritionists, Psychologists/Mental Health Practitioners, Integrative/Holistic Medicine Practitioners, Caregivers, Physical Therapists and Care Managers.
+Behavioral Health providers: Occupational Therapists, Social Workers, Life/Wellness Coaches, Nutritionists, Psychologists/Mental Health Practitioners, Physical Therapists.

 In this historic conference, you’ll hear directly from our Founder, President and Medical Director, Dharma Singh Khalsa, MD, as well as our incredible team of dedicated pioneers in the field of Alzheimer’s prevention: